Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Related Work

-There are two avenues in which XML techniques can be grouped based on input: Firstly, there are conventional machine learning methods that employ sparse features such as bag-of-words (BoW) features from text.
-Secondly, there are deep learning methods utilizing the raw textual data.
-XML algorithms in the first category can be divided into the following three subclasses: one-vs-all~\cite{babbar2016dismec, ppdsparse}, label-tree-based~\cite{parabe2018}, and embedding-based~\cite{sparselocalembeddings2015} methods.
-Recently, deep learning methods from the second category that operate on the full sequence of text inputs (rather than a bag of words) have become popular.
+There are two main aspects along which XML techniques can be categorized: First, there are conventional machine learning methods that employ sparse features such as bag-of-words (BoW) features from text.
+Second, there are deep learning methods that operate on the raw text data.
+XML algorithms in the first category can be divided into the following three subcategories: one-vs-all~\cite{babbar2016dismec, ppdsparse}, label-tree-based~\cite{parabe2018}, and embedding-based~\cite{sparselocalembeddings2015} methods.
+Recently, deep learning methods from the second category that operate on the full sequence of text inputs (rather than a bag of words) have become increasingly popular~\cite{kharbanda2022cascadexml,xr-transformer}.
 They fine-tune pre-trained transformer models like BERT, RoBERTa~\cite{liu2019roberta}, or XLNet~\cite{yang2020xlnet} and have shown promising results in both prediction accuracy and model size.
-In the following, we will discuss the architectures and strengths and weaknesses of some recent approaches.

-AttentionXML~\cite{you2019attentionxml} as a label-tree-based deep learning model combines two such techniques to take advantage of both approaches.
-It does not yet use the transformer architecture, instead a BiLSTM~\cite{DBLP:journals/tsp/SchusterP97} is used.
-In addition to that, AttentionXML employs two features: The first is a multi-label attention layer, to incorporate different contextual information from the raw input for each label, alongside the semantic information provided by using raw text instead of bag-of-words features.
-The second one is the creation and usage of a shallow and wide probabilistic label tree for its training, to be able to handle the enormous label spaces present in XML tasks and thus improve the scalability of datasets with a large pool of labels.
-Through its usage of said tree and the multi-label attention, AttentionXML also shows good performance in predicting rare labels.

-To improve efficiency and accuracy LightXML~\cite{lightxml} employs end-to-end training and dynamic negative label sampling via generative cooperative networks, allowing the label ranking part to learn progressively from easy to hard instances, preventing overfitting and improving overall model performance.
-Unlike static negative sampling methods such as AttentionXML, the dynamic negative sampling approach ensures that negative labels are re-sampled for each training instance.
-LightXML also makes use of pre-trained transformers to obtain text embeddings.
-The base models of BERT, RoBERTa, and XLNet are used to generate multi-layer text representations by concatenating the hidden state of the [CLS] token of the last five layers of the encoder, which speeds up convergence.
-Although LightXML outperforms AttentionXML in terms of model size and training time, it scales poorly compared to newer models described below, especially on large datasets.
+Strong performers in XML classification, among others, are AttentionXML~\cite{you2019attentionxml} using BiLSTM~\cite{DBLP:journals/tsp/SchusterP97} and InceptionXML~\cite{kharbanda2022inceptionxml} for extreme short text classification.
+LightXML~\cite{lightxml} employs an ensemble of BERT, RoBERTa, and XLNet together with dynamic negative label sampling via generative cooperative networks.